formal-verification-research/VMCAI26_Modular_NoC_Artifact/README.md

 Plots can be viewed in Docker desktop by going to "Containers" (in the leftside menu bar), then clicking on "modular_noc", then selecting "files", then navigating to the /home/plots/ directory.

+## Using Python Scripts to Generate New Models

+This artifact also provides two python scripts that are useful for automating result generation of other NoC work: [noc.py](./python/noc.py) and [modest.py](./python/modest.py).
+These two scripts provide functions for generating new NoC models and running Modest models from python.
+The [psn_results](./python/psn_results.py) results script makes heavy use of both these libraries.
+See [NoC and Modest Library README](./python/README.md) for more information.